giornetta/travellerbot/docs/FiniteStateMachine.md

-    ChooseTable0 --> ChooseTable+: If gets rank and promo ChooseTable+ --> ChooseTable: At the end of term ChooseTable1 --> ChooseTable2: If there is no rank and promo ChooseTable2 --> Reenrollment
+    ChooseTable0 --> ChooseTable+: If gets rank and promo ChooseTable+ --> ChooseTable: At the end of term ChooseTable1 --> ChooseTable2: If there is no rank and promo ChooseTable2 --> Reenlistment
-    ChooseTable --> Reenrollment
+    ChooseTable --> Reenlistment
-    Reenrollment --> SurvivalRoll: If 12 or no retirement Reenrollment --> Retire: Terms over o retirement Retire --> Mustering
+    Reenlistment --> SurvivalRoll: If 12 or no retirement Reenlistment --> Retire: Terms over o retirement Retire --> Mustering
-    Reenrollment --> Mustering: If changing career
+    Reenlistment --> Mustering: If changing career
     Mustering --> Money: If possible and choose money Mustering --> MaterialBenefit: else
-    Money --> Mustering: If another muster aviable MaterialBenefit --> Mustering: If another muster aviable Money --> Career: If no other muster and changing career MaterialBenefit --> Career: If no other muster and changing career Money --> LastDetails: If no other muster and retirement MaterialBenefit --> LastDetails: If no other muster and retirement LastDetails --> IdleGame
+    Money --> Mustering: If another muster aviable MaterialBenefit --> Mustering: If another muster aviable Money --> Career: If no other muster and changing career MaterialBenefit --> Career: If no other muster and changing career Money --> Debts: If no other muster and retirement with debt MaterialBenefit --> Debts: If no other muster and retirement with debt Money --> Equip: If no other muster and retirement w/o debt MaterialBenefit --> Equip: If no other muster and retirement w/o debt Debts --> Equip: Buy equip
+    Equip --> Equip: Buy another equip
+    Equip --> Details
+    Details --> PlayerIdle

 ```